adriansantonja/adriansantonja.github.io/content/current/WP3/index.md

 ---

-title: "Health Impacts of Transboundary Air Pollution: Evidence from the German-Polish Border"
+title: "- Health Impacts of Transboundary Air Pollution: Evidence from the German-Polish Border"
 date: 2025-02-11
 authors: